About Our Committee

 In 2021 the City commenced work on a High Park Movement Strategy to rethink the travel network serving High Park in the context of the city’s growing population, changing travel patterns, and the impacts of COVID-19.
 The goal is to improve mobility within the park, while prioritizing safety, accessibility and the park’s ecological integrity.

-For further information on the development of this strategy, see the City's website.
+For further information on the development of this strategy, see the City's website and the High Park Nature blog post.

 In 2015 Park management expressed interest in developing a master plan for the Hillside Gardens.
 The Natural Environment Committee submitted recommendations regarding the development of such a plan for the Hillside Gardens and other ornamental gardens in High Park.